Student Teaching: Decision Point 2

 - You will still be completing the State of Iowa Licensure requirements in all of the above locations

-Please attend the international and outside locations open house scheduled the second Wednesday of each semester from 10:00 A.M. – 2:00 P.M. in MacKay Hall.
+Please attend the international and outside locations open house scheduled for the second Wednesday of each semester from 10:00 A.M. – 2:00 P.M. in MacKay Hall.

 The Iowa State University international student teaching program is unlike any other in the country.
 This established program, fostered by Iowa State University faculty/staff through relationships with international school district partners, offers: